First Chapter – The Gentle Traditionalist Returns!

 The Gentle Traditionalist Returns!

-As we have recently “explained” here, both this website and my private life have been beset with problems, technical and personal.
+As recently ‘explained here, both this website and my private life have been beset with problems, technical and personal.

-For these reasons, I have yet to properly feature my new book here.
-The Gentle Traditionalist Returns, published at the end of last year (!) by Angelico Press.
+For these reasons, my new book, The Gentle Traditionalist Returns, has not properly featured here at it might, despite being published at the end of last year (!) by Angelico Press.

 Chapter One: Do Not Despair